The Ghost Club

 The Ghost Club does not have premises or any paid staff.
 The Council is made up of voluntary members around the country who put in a lot of hard work and time, free of charge to arrange these and other events for the whole membership.

-Regular meetings are held at The Victory Services Club in central London and are free to all members, (guests welcome).
+Regular meetings are held at The Victory Services Club in central London and are free to all members, (guests welcome); other venues are also used on occassions.
 Out-of-town GC Members can stay overnight at the VSC at preferential rates.
 Speakers cover an array of subjects and viewpoints on paranormal phenomena associated with ghosts and hauntings.
 Members generally retire to the bar after the meeting and this is an excellent chance for members to get to know each other and exchange views and stories.
 Meetings are held about once a month on a Saturday at 2pm.

 In addition to investigations and meetings we generally have a couple of social events throughout the year, including a Christmas Party, which is always very popular.